Skip to main content

 The fix is always the same:

-1. Re-read the entity to get the latest _etag (and the latest field values)
+1. Re-read the entity to get the latest _etag and the latest field values.

-2. Re-apply your changes on top of the new state
+2. Re-apply your changes on top of the new state.

-3. Retry the mutation with the new _etag
+3. Retry the mutation with the new _etag.

-422 Validation Error
+422 Validation error

 The request was structurally valid and authorized, but a field value violated a domain rule:

-• Date out of range
+• A date is out of range.

-• Enum value not allowed
+• An enum value is not allowed.

 The error message names the field and the constraint: